Hideko the Bus Conductor: Background

 Hideko Takamine, in the principal role as Okoma, was already a famous film star for her childhood roles, and the title of the film refers to her name rather than that of the character which bears no first name in the original novella.
 Also, Naruse lightened the ending of Ibuse's story.
 This was the first film that Naruse made with Takamine, with sixteen more to follow between 1945 and 1966.

 Naruse scholar Catherine Russell has described this film as "a remarkable film about a young woman 'coming out' as a professional, articulate, speaking subject."

+Legacy

+Hideko the Bus Conductor was shown at the Museum of Modern Art in 1985 as part of its retrospective on Mikio Naruse, organised by the Kawakita Memorial Film Institute and film scholar Audie Bock.